Junwu302/HiFun/models/readme.txt

 The model file 'hifun_mode.h5' is too larger (> 99M) to be added to the repository.
+The file can be download from our Web Server 'http://www.unimd.org/HiFun'.